County of Jaffa and Ascalon: History

-Jaffa was fortified by Godfrey of Bouillon after the First Crusade in 1100, and was unsuccessfully claimed by Daimbert of Pisa, the first Latin Patriarch.
+Jaffa was fortified by Godfrey of Bouillon after the First Crusade in 1100, and was unsuccessfully claimed by Daimbert of Pisa, the first Latin patriarch.
 It remained part of the royal domain until it was given to Hugh of Le Puiset in 1110.
 When Hugh II rebelled against King Fulk in 1134 the county was divided into a number of smaller holdings, and Jaffa itself became a royal domain.
-Soon it was designated as the apanage of Fulk's second son, Amalric.
-After the siege of Ascalon in 1153, Fulk's first son King Baldwin III conquered Ascalon, and it was added to the territory of his brother Amalric.
+In 1151 it was designated as the apanage of King Baldwin III's younger brother, Amalric.
+After the siege of Ascalon in 1153, King Baldwin III conquered Ascalon, which was added to Amalric's territory.

-It passed in and out of direct royal control when its holders were husbands or close relatives of the then-reigning Monarch or royal heir, or its usufruct went to a member of the royal family.
-In that period, it usually produced income for one or several members of Amalric's first family.
-In 1221 it was given to Walter IV of Brienne by his uncle John of Brienne, Walter being married to a granddaughter of King Amalric II, who had held the county as successor of his brother King Guy.
+Jaffa and Ascalon were then granted to close relatives of the monarch and passed in and out of direct royal control as its holders ascended the throne.
 Around 1250 it was given to a branch of the Ibelin family.
 With the capture of Jaffa by Baibars in 1268, the county became titular.
 It was bestowed anew upon John Perez Fabrice by James II of Cyprus and Jerusalem.